Samchijoy/inventory-management-system-showcase/README.md

 ## ⚙️ Setup & Deployment

+The setup process is designed to allow quick deployment in real business environments.
-The project includes a one-command setup script for quick deployment:
+One-command setup script for quick deployment:

 ```bash
 ./CLONE-UI.sh